IsacKun220/com1001/FAQ.md

 material from the Autumn Semester (in particular, see Unit 7: Ruby Gems).
 You can also try Google of course for more information.

-### When I try to do a `gem install`, Codio tells me I do not have "write permissions"
+### When I try to do a `gem install`, Codio tells me I do not have "write permissions".

 That's because you should be using `bundler` instead.
 If you're trying to run one of the code examples from the lectures, see the answer to the [question on